|SIYE Time:15:10 on 17th December 2018|

 ‘You’ve seen this,’ he said to me, twisting his arm around and revealing the knife scar I’d seen during the week.
 ‘And this,’ he lifted his untidy fringe revealing his scarred forehead.

-He pointed at the claw mark.
+He pointed at the claw marks.
 ‘This was done by a Bagh Nakh, or…’

 ‘Tiger claw, bloody hell!’ my husband said, revealing his compendious knowledge of ridiculous weapons, learned from years wasted on computer games.
 Harry nodded.